rouxemmanuel/DigitalSigning/README.md

 All right of these code belong to rouxemmanuel.

-## The structure of the project based on the official documentation [SDK Project Structure](http://docs.alfresco.com/5.2/concepts/sdk-projects-aio.html)
+## The structure of the project based on the official documentation [SDK Project Structure](http://docs.alfresco.com/5.2/concepts/sdk-projects-aio.html) for the new SDK 3.0.0

 ├── my-all-in-one-project-platform-jar
 │   ├── pom.xml